dudash/openshiftexamples-sagemaker-train-xgboost-rosa/README.md

 * MODEL_PATH - where to find your xgboost model (expected in `.tar.gz` format).
 Note: the build will accept s3: or http: paths.

 ### Using OpenAPI docs to test the model
 navigate to your exposed `ROUTE_URL/docs` and you should see a page like the screen shot below.
 It automatcially shows the model features and allows you to input test data to try the prediction service.
+You can find some example data to test with in the [test folder of this repo](https://github.com/redhat-na-ssa/openshiftexamples-sagemaker-train-xgboost-rosa/blob/main/test/example_features.json)

 ![fastapi_try](https://github.com/dudash/openshiftexamples-sagemaker-train-xgboost-rosa/blob/main/.screens/fastapi_try.png)

 ### Watching metrics in ROSA
-TBD
+There are several important metrics you might want to observe and be alerted around related to operationalizing a machine learning service like this.
+We can leverage the built in components of ROSA to set this up.
+ - TBD how to setup, Click +Add, and choose YAML paste in this URL...
+ - TODO screenshot